appcypher/raccoon/README.md

 Raccoon compiler implementation generates WebAssembly code.

-Below is an example of what Raccoon looks like:
+Below is an example of what Raccoon currently looks like:

 ```py
 class Person: